-- A1.
-Knowledge of ethical, legal, financial and administrative issues from the point of view of their relation and impact on the graphic design profession. - A2.
-Knowledge of fundamentals of design, its history, and theories and their interpretation into design solutions. - A3.
-Shows the documentation, specifications, environmental impact, and applications of systems, methods and details of internal structures.
+A. Kno wledge and Understanding A1 Explain of ethical, legal, financial and administrative issues from the point of view of their relation and impact on the graphic design profession.
+A2 Explain of fundamentals of design, its history, and theories and their interpretation into design solutions.
+A3 Shows the documentation, specifications, environmental impact, and applications of systems, methods and details of internal structures.
 Considers the relationship between the structural system of the building, and internal structures.